zer0cache/matic-docs/docs/develop/l1-l2-communication/fx-portal.md

 #### `FxMintableERC20ChildTunnel`

-- `deployChildToken(uint256 uniqueId, string memory name, string memory symbol, uint8 decimals)`: To deploy a ERC20 token on Polygon chain
+- `deployChildToken(uint256 uniqueId, string memory name, string memory symbol, uint8 decimals)`: To deploy an ERC20 token on Polygon chain
 - `mintToken(address childToken, uint256 amount)`: Mint a particular amount of tokens on Polygon
 - `withdraw(address childToken, uint256 amount)`: To burn tokens on the child chain in order to withdraw on the root chain